SyedRizvi258/Snake-Game/README.md

 - Don't worry.
 Google Drive does this for all .exe files.
 - snake.exe is completely safe to download so click download anyway.

-## Another way to run the game:
+## Another way to run the game (make sure you have Python 3.x installed on your machine):
-## Requirements
-- Python 3.x installed on your machine.

-## How to Run
 1. Download the `snake.py` file.
 2. Open a terminal (or command prompt).
 3. Navigate to the directory where the `snake.py` file is located.